alnkesq/AppViewLite/README.md

 - `cd src/AppViewLite.Web`
 - `dotnet run -c Release`

-Optionally, you can set `APPVIEWLITE_DIRECTORY` to specify where the data should be stored.
+Optionally, you can set [various configuration settings](https://github.com/alnkesq/AppViewLite/blob/main/docs/Configuration.md), including  `APPVIEWLITE_DIRECTORY` to specify where the data should be stored.

 ## Storage mechanism
 Each "table" is a set of memory-mapped columnar storage files that associates one key, to one or many values.